 Venturing out into the 80,000 acres of surrounding countryside can instantly feel like an expedition into a bygone era.
 The landscapes are at times so remote, it’s easy to imagine that you’re the first person to have ever set foot—or hoof—within a secluded grove or hidden river canyon.
 Spend your days channeling your inner frontiersman, roaming the many miles of trail on horseback or foot.
 Or stay close to the ranch, soaking in the serenity of Lake Siwash and immersing yourself in the unspoiled scenery of Canada’s Wild West.

-The wilderness resort encourages a harmonious relationship between people and nature, and they’ve applied this principle to nearly every element of the lodge’s operation.
+The owners of Siwash are avid naturalists, and fourth-generation ranchers, equestrians, and cowboys.
+They value a harmonious relationship between people and nature, and have applied this principle to nearly every element of the lodge’s operation.
 Experiences—ranging from wildlife walks and outdoor yoga to catch-and-release fly-fishing—are geared toward full immersion in the pristine beauty of the land, as well as participation in its thoughtful preservation.
 At Siwash, guests find themselves completely off the grid, free from the distractions of modern technologies, and in tune with the rhythms of nature.